ACCLAB/DABEST-python/docs/source/repeatedmeasures.rst

 .. image:: _images/tutorial_33_0.png

-You can also create repeated-measures plots with multiple test groups.In this case, declaring ``paired`` to be ``sequential`` or ``baseline`` will generate different results.
+You can also create repeated-measures plots with multiple test groups.
+In this case, declaring ``paired`` to be ``sequential`` or ``baseline`` will generate the same slopegraph, reflecting the repeated-measures experimental design, but different contrast plots, to show the ``sequential`` or ``baseline`` comparison:

 .. code-block:: python3
   :linenos: